Data and Decisions Minor

 BIT/MGT 4854: Analytics in Action (capstone)

-Students select 3 hours of introductory restricted electives, and another 6 credit hours of elective courses from topics such as environmental informatics; introduction to remote sensing; social research methods; digital history; data governance; privacy and ethics.
-For a complete list of elective courses, consult the checksheet (follow this link, click on 'checksheets', scroll down to Minors, and find the minor checksheet you're interested in).
+Students select 3 hours of introductory restricted electives, and another 6 credit hours of elective courses from topics such as: environmental informatics; introduction to remote sensing; social research methods; digital history; data governance; and privacy and ethics.
+For a complete list of elective courses, consult the Registrar checksheet (follow this link, click on 'checksheets', scroll down to Minors, and find the minor checksheet you're interested in).

 Who is it for?